samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Burrow Speed

 A creature that has a Burrow Speed can use that speed to move through sand, earth, mud, or ice.
-The creature can’t burrow through solid rock unless the creature has a trait that allows it to do so. *See also* "[Speed](#Speed)."
+The creature can't burrow through solid rock unless the creature has a trait that allows it to do so. *See also* "[Speed](#Speed)."

 ---